LittleFox2024/Code-871/README.md

 In addition to System Call, I might add some Goddes/God calls.
 Ex: "Solace:", "Stacia:", "Terraria:", or "Vecta:".
 These commands will be very powerful, if implemented.
 Be careful with Vecta's though.

 # Compiling
 When more is completed, a binary will be released.
-In themean time, I'm trying to make this portable and use standard libraries.
+In the mean time, I'm trying to make this portable and use standard libraries.
 This is not a hard rule and may likely change.

 I've tried it with g++ on Cygwin and Visual Studio 2022 (or more like the "cl" compiler that comes with it - VS will likely yell at you about strcp being used).

 Just use "g++ -o main.exe main.cpp" or "cl main.cpp", then execute main.exe.

 Note that if you build it with Cygwin, all accounts using it must either call it through Cygwin or have the Cygwin files in their %PATH% variable.
 This is the only reason I even gave VS a try... and it was not a great experience.
+Cygwin build will also is "sh" for execution, while cl will use "cmd".